 - 1. Dosimeters must be worn at all times. - 2.
 Identification badges must be worn at all times with name CLEARLY visible. - 3.
-Beepers, cell phones, laptops, and any other electronic devices are NOT allowed in clinic. - 4.
-Students will abide by ALL handbook policies.

-5. Student's failure to abide by handbook policies may result in the clinical grade being lowered one full letter for each occurrence.
+Students will abide by ALL handbook policies. - 4.
+Student's failure to abide by handbook policies may result in the clinical grade being lowered one full letter for each occurrence.

 There will be grade and monetary consequences if a student loses their dosimeter.
-Each dosimeter is a three month record of their occupational radiation dose.
+Each dosimeter is a three month record of occupational radiation dose.
 A lost badge removes three months of the lifetime occupational exposure from their record.
 It is lost and cannot be replaced.
 If a student loses their dosimeter the following will occur: